tAndreani/IPVARIABLE/README.md

 Fig. 1) Step to identify reproducible and not reproducible regions considering the boarder of each segment for NCOR1 protein.

-For this we have developed 4 main function in R that process the binding sites of the genomic segments and detect reproducibile and not reproducible consecutive segments (regions):
+For this we have developed 4 main functions in R that process the binding sites of the genomic segments and detect reproducibile and not reproducible consecutive segments (regions):

 Function 1):